Roger Clarke's Web-Site

 A specific regulatory mechanism that has been making considerable progress over the last two decades is Privacy Impact Assessment (PIA).
 A PIA is a systematic process, which identifies and evaluates from the perspectives of all stakeholders the potential effects on privacy of a project, initiative or proposed system or scheme and which includes a search for ways to avoid or mitigate negative privacy impacts (Clarke 2009, Wright & De Hert 2012).
 Unfortunately, evidence also exists that PIAs are not being effective in exercising control over inappropriate initiatives, particularly in national security contexts (Clarke 2016c).

 A further factor that some argue to be a regulatory arrangement is the 'precautionary principle'.
 A strong form of this exists in some jurisdictions' environmental laws, along the lines of 'When human activities may lead to morally unacceptable harm that is scientifically plausible but uncertain, actions shall be taken to avoid or diminish that potential harm' (TvH 2006).
-However, no such strong form is applicable in any human rights context in any jurisdiction.
+However, no such strong form is applicable in human rights contexts.
 All that can be argued is that a moral responsibility exists, whereby, 'if an action or policy is suspected of causing harm, and scientific consensus that it is not harmful is lacking, the burden of proof arguably falls on those taking the action'.

 These relevant and current examples all indicate that market failure is matched by regulatory failure.
 Neither parliaments nor regulatory agencies are providing effective restraints on organisational misbehaviour in the field of big data analytics.

 In order to protect people's interests, public activism is needed.
 This could take the form of civil disobedience, in particular the obfuscation and falsification of data, traffic, location and identity.
-Further, pressure can be brought to bear on organisations, regulators and politicians, through coordinated actions focussed on a specific target, and the use of whatever communications channels are judged to have the greatest impact on that target at that particular point in time.
+Further, pressure could be brought to bear on organisations, regulators and politicians, through coordinated actions focussed on a specific target, and the use of whatever communications channels are judged to have the greatest impact on that target at that particular point in time.

 However, there are limited prospects of action by the general public, or even by the population segments most seriously affected by big data blunders.
 The issues are too complex and obscure for public discourse to cope with, and reduction to the simple slogans compatible with popular uprisings is very challenging.
 Another problem is that the regulatory failure noted in the previous section means that appropriate evaluation does not take place, and hence transparency is denied.